CTO Security Responsibilities: You're the CISO Until You Hire One

 There's a window where the CTO-as-CISO model works.
 Usually it's when the company has fewer than 200 employees, one or two products, a relatively simple infrastructure, and compliance requirements that haven't yet gotten aggressive.
 During this phase, a technically strong CTO with the right advisors can keep the security program moving forward.

-We worked with a SaaS company with about $80M in revenue.
+We worked with a SaaS company at about $80M in revenue.
 The CTO had been handling security for three years.
-He’d gotten them through SOC 2 Type II, managed their pen test program, and built reasonable access controls.
+He'd gotten them through SOC 2 Type II, managed their pen test program, and built reasonable access controls.
 It was working.
 The metrics looked fine.

 See how a fractional CISO bridges the gap